thijse/Arduino-CmdMessenger/README.md

 # CmdMessenger

-A serial messaging library for the Arduino and .NET/Mono platform
+A messaging library for the Arduino and .NET/Mono platform

 ## Introduction

 CmdMessenger is a messaging library for the Arduino Platform (and .NET/Mono platform).
-It supports multiple transport layers: serial port (over USB), Bluetooth **
+It supports multiple transport layers: serial port over USB, Bluetooth, TCP/IP (under development)

 The message format is:
 ```